cnguy/kayn/README.md

   }
 })

-// Now, if you hit an error that isn't a 404, it'll only retry
+// now, if you hit an error that isn't a 404, it'll only retry
 // up to N more time -- in this case, 3.
+// without this, you'll have a request constantly allocated
+// to Riot's 500 internal service error (which happens quite frequently!)

 // https://github.com/ChauTNguyen/kindred-api/wiki/Initialization
-// Make sure to check this for all possible configuration.
+// make sure to check this for all possible configuration.

 ```